Select Your Home Region

 (c) Re-booking following a cancellation

 Should you wish to cancel a holiday and re-book an alternative this will be subject to the cancellation terms within these booking conditions.
-Abercrombie & Kent may use their absolute discretion however to transfer some or all of any monies already paid by you to the alternative booking.
 If the alternative booking requires a greater deposit than has already been paid then the balance between what is required as a deposit and any deposits already paid becomes due.

 (d) Accuracy of information

 We check the information which we provide about our holidays very carefully.
 However, tour, excursion or cruise itineraries may change as a result of local conditions.
 Circumstances such as these, or weather conditions, may cause some of the amenities we have described to be unavailable or different from those advertised.
 When we are told of any significant or long term changes we will always endeavour to advise you prior to your departure.

 (e) Amendments by the Company